rodpayne/home-assistant_person_location/README.md

 If `CONF_SHOW_ZONE_WHEN_AWAY`, then `<Zone>` is reported instead of `Away`.

 ### **Reverse geocode the location and make distance calculations**
-The custom integration supplies a service to reverse geocode the location (making it human readable) using `Open Street Map`, `MapQuest`, or `Google Maps` and calculate the distance from home (miles and minutes) using `WazeRouteCalculator`.
+The custom integration supplies a service to reverse geocode the location (making it human readable) using `Open Street Map`, `MapQuest`, `Google Maps`, and/or `Radar` and calculate the distance from home (miles and minutes) using `WazeRouteCalculator`.

 ## Components